 The Water-Logged China Cabinet

 Here's the back story on this piece...
 The storage unit we rented was in an old factory and they were cleaning-out.
 When we arrived with the movers (same company) I spotted the china cabinet that had been left out in the rain for a loooong time.
 It was warped, split, peeling, and had no glass.
 Since I'm an id!@t...ahem, love a challenge, I offered to buy it.
-The owner told me to take it - no charge.
+The owner told me to take it

 The original plan was to reglue the veneer and try to add stain to blend in what was missing.
 That plan was tossed aside as soon as I realized the extent of the water damage.
 Take a closer look: